 The Motion before the Dáil on the evening of 16th Nov 2016.

-Tom O’Callaghan the Mid-West Representative of The Irish Postmasters Union speaking about the closures of vital community services, Post Offices, on UTV Ireland.
+Tom O’Callaghan from the Independent Postmasters Group speaking about the closures of vital community services, Post Offices, on UTV Ireland.

 Kiwi Post Bank (Est. 2001), reveals the potential for An Post and the Post Office Network